ilinsky/jquery-xpath/README.md

 Error reporting
 -----------------
 Unlike browser's native XPath 1.0 processing which have very poor error reporting, the jQuery XPath 2 plugin reports syntax and evaluation errors with a great level of detail.
-Provided the XPath expressions not being that easy, it is extremely helpful to have good level of feedback from the processor.
+Provided that XPath expressions are not easy, it is extremely helpful to have good level of feedback from the processor.

 Below are examples of the detailed error reporting.